 Mattis believes North Korea will face 'increased pressure' in coming months

-Defense Secretary Jim Mattis says he thinks the world will exert “increased pressure” on North Korea in the coming months following recent maritime incidents in waters near China and the controversial development of its nuclear weapons program.
+Defense Secretary James Mattis says he thinks the world will exert “increased pressure” on North Korea in the coming months following recent maritime incidents in waters near China and the controversial development of its nuclear weapons program.

 South Korea said Friday that it inspected a Hong Kong-flagged ship for allegedly violating U.N.
 Security Council sanctions by delivering oil to a North Korean vessel in October.